metabase/metabase/docs/administration-guide/data-permissions.md

 {% include plans-blockquote.html feature="Block access" %}

-**Block** ensures people can’t ever see the data from this database, regardless of their permissions at the Collection level.
-So if they want to see a question in a collection that have access to, but that question uses data from a database that's been blocked for that person's group, then they won't be able to see that question.
+**Block** ensures people in a group can’t see the data from this database, regardless of their permissions at the collection level.

+Even if a question is in a collection that the group has access to, but that questions queries a database that is blocked for that group, people in that group won't be able to view that question _unless_ they're in another group with the relevant data permissions.
+Essentially, what Block does is make collections permissions insufficient to view a question.

-Keep in mind people can be in multiple groups.
-If a person belongs to _another_ group that _does_ have access to that database, that more privileged access will take precedence (overruling the block), and they'll be able to view that question.
+If a person in that blocked group belongs to _another_ group that _does_ have the corresponding data access, that more privileged access will take precedence (overruling the block), and they'll be able to view that question.

+"Corresponding data access" here refers to whether the saved question was created using the graphical query builder, or the native/SQL editor, as the required permissions to overrule a block differ depending on how the question was created.

+- If the question was created using the graphical query builder, the person would also need to be in a group with **Unrestricted data access** or **Sandboxed access** to the relevant database (or table) to view that question.
+- If the question was created using the native/SQL editor, the person would need to be a member of a group with both **Unrestricted data access** and **Native query editing** set to **YES** to view that question.

 ### Table permissions